Historical Timeline of Los Angeles

 2006 - The Griffith Observatory reopens after extensive renovations, including the Leonard Nimoy Event Horizon Theater, named for the actor who played Mr. Spock on the original Star Trek series.

-2006 - City population is 3,976,071.
-Los Angeles County population is 10,245,572 - it's by far the nation’s largest county.
+2006 - The city population is 3,976,071 and Los Angeles County is 10,245,572 - by far the nation’s largest county.

 L.A.
 LIVE Microsoft Plaza at night